nextflow-io/nextflow/docs/sharing.rst

 Manage dependencies
 =====================

-Rarely a computational pipeline is composed by a single script file.
-In real world applications they depends on a other pieces of software.
+Rarely a computational pipeline is composed by a single script.
+In real world applications they depends on other pieces of software.
 These can be other scripts, tools and applications compiled to a platform native binary format.

-External dependencies are the most common source of problems when sharing a piece of software, because the users need to have the identical set of tools to be able to use it.
+External dependencies are the most common source of problems when sharing a piece of software, because the users need to have the identical set of tools and configuration to be able to use it.
 In many cases this is proven to be a painful and error prone process, that can severely limit the ability to reproduce computational results on a system other the one where it has been originally developed.

 Nextflow tackle this problem integrating the support for GitHub/BitBucket sharing platforms and `Docker <http://www.docker.com>`_ containers technology.